- medium Screenprint in colors on wove paper

 - created 1994

-In 1967, Robert Indiana’s ‘Love’ print became known around the world as an anti-war symbol.
-The print started as a Christmas card for the Museum of Modern Art (you will see an upside down Christmas tree in the Letter “V”).
+Additional Info: In 1967, Robert Indiana’s ‘Love’ print became known around the world as an anti-war symbol.
+The print started as a Christmas card for the Museum of Modern Art (you will see an upside-down Christmas tree in the Letter “V”).
 The Love print eventually was chosen as a U.S. postage stamp.
 This particular incarnation of Indiana’s famed ‘Love’ was made to benefit Greenpeace, one of the world’s most renowned environmental organizations.